 Pre-law advising appointments are 30-minute meetings.
 In an advising session, the pre-law advisor can, among other things, help you to decide whether law school is right for you, answer questions regarding the law school application process, review your resume and personal statement and help you to generate a list of law schools that fits your needs.
-To schedule an appointment, please stop by the front desk of the Career Education Center.
+Schedule a pre-law appointment in Handshake.

 Law School Personal Statement Critiques